WeCanCodeIT/columbus-2017-fall/week6/README.md

 ### Topics

 - Students will be introduced to Bootstrap Templates and Frameworks because they do exist
-- Students will understand that the best way to understand web design is to program it YOURSELF
+- Students will be reminded that the best way to understand web design is to program it YOURSELF
 - Students will be introduced to HTML Forms

 ### Class Preparation